duplocloud/tenant-terraform-generator/README.md

    grep -ri "oldtenant" --include="*.tf" .
    ```

    Review the output to confirm all occurrences of the old tenant name.
-Then manually replace the old tenant name ith new tenant name.
+Then manually replace the old tenant name with new tenant name.

-   eg: we need to replace database name and it parameters, secret mongodb url name, ingress rules, fqdn name etc. for aws-services and app
+   Basically, we have to replace database name and it parameters, secret mongodb url name, ingress rules, fqdn name etc. as per new tenant name for aws-services and app

   **Note:**
    Use the command below to replace all instances of the old tenant name (`oldtenant`) with the new tenant name (`newtenant`) in all `.tf` files: